Derles/ReelPaperAnomalyDetections/README.md

 #### Implementing own solution

 At this stage of the project, based on the OpenCV (Open Source Computer Vision Library: http://opencv.org), a solution is created to recognize anomalies related to the occurrence of holes on the paper web on reel stand/reel splicer of web press.
+At the next step I would like to build a machine learning model which is able to classify whether an input image of reel paper contains anomalies or not.
+I decided to use VGG16 a Convolutional Neural Network (CNN) model proposed by Karen Simonyan and Andrew Zisserman wchich sems to be easy to implement in Keras.

 Stage status: In progress